 Once you’ve answered these questions, look at the packaging of the blade you want to buy.

-For example, with Bosch jigsaw blades you’ll notice little icons that clearly show the type of cut the blade has been manufactured to make.
+For example, with Bosch jigsaw blades you’ll notice little icons.
+These clearly show the type of cut the blade has been manufactured to make.
 The icon on the right tells us that the blade is for clean, straight cuts.

 How to Understand the Cut the Jigsaw Blade Will Give You

-When you’re buying a new blade for your jigsaw it’s important to check the code as this is the first step in making sure it’s the right blade for the cut you want to make.
+When you’re buying a new blade for your jigsaw it’s important to check the code.
+This is the first step in making sure it’s the right blade for the cut you want to make.
 As we’re focusing on the blades that’ll give you nice clean, straight cuts, we’ll use the Bosch T101BR jigsaw blade as an example.

-This is a ground blade, described by Bosch as “Clean for Wood“, meaning there’s no off-set on the teeth, they don’t overlap, producing a very clean cut with very little splintering on the top-side of the material.
+This is a ground blade, described by Bosch as “Clean for Wood“.
+This means there’s no off-set on the teeth.
+They don’t overlap, producing a very clean cut with very little splintering on the top-side of the material.

 It’s important to remember that your jigsaw blade only cuts in one direction, up through the material onto the side where your jigsaw is running.